sanaznami/MTL_JND/README.md

 ## Project information

-This data is associated with the project [FALCON](https://www.tuni.fi/en/research/falcon), under Work Package 3 (WP3).
+This repository is associated with the project [FALCON](https://www.tuni.fi/en/research/falcon), under Work Package 3 (WP3).
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101022466.

 ## Contact